Ingo Maurer intim. Design or what?

 The exhibition will be accompanied by a publication brought out by Koenig Books and designed by Petra Lüer / Wigel.

-In May 2019 Ingo Maurer developed his “Pendulum”, a site-specific installation for the rotunda at Pinakothek der Moderne, and it remains on show until February 2020.
+In May 2019 Ingo Maurer realized his “Pendulum”, a site-specific installation for the rotunda at Pinakothek der Moderne, and it remains on show until February 2020.

 Pinakothek der Moderne, Munich